How to Write a Personal Statement

 • Do you have any previous jobs or training that relate to this line of work?

 • Have you taken part in any projects that help demonstrate your capabilities?

 • What specialist skills do you have that make you an ideal candidate?

-Once you’ve answered these questions, you’ll have a better idea of what you have to offer.
-This can then determine the structure of your statement, as you’ll know what to emphasize and what to downplay.
+Once you’ve answered these questions, you’ll have a better idea of what you can bring to the role.
+You can use these answers to determine the structure of your personal statement, identifying what to emphasize and what to downplay.
 For instance, if you don’t have any practical work experience, you can always touch on your academic accomplishments or transferable skills gleaned over the years.